kexin-zhang/kexin-zhang.github.io/_posts/2018-07-02-google-maps-to-geojson.md

    'status':'OK'
 }
 ```

-This works even if you're querying without an API key, but if you're going to be querying for a lot of routes, you should probably add down time in between queries so that Google doesn't get mad at you.

 The important part of the response is the **overview_polyline** field, which is Google's compressed representation of the route.
 This polyline can be decoded into lat-lon coordinates using Python's [polyline package](https://pypi.org/project/polyline/).
 For specifics behind decoding polyline, check out the [Mapbox implementation](https://github.com/mapbox/polyline).